-Synonyms for WALK!!!
-Following is a list of commonly use WALK Synonyms in English.
-Each synonym includes meaning and example sentence to help you understand the word clearly.
+What is another word for “walk”?
+Following is a list of commonly use “walk” synonyms in English.
+Each synonym includes meaning and example sentences to help you understand the word clearly.

 Walk Definition and Examples